mrocklin/thesis/blas-lapack.md

 The BLAS are organized into three levels

-*   Level-1:  Vector-Vector operations, like elementwise addition
+*   Level-1:  Vector-Vector operations, like element-wise addition
 *   Level-2:  Matrix-Vector operations, like Matrix-vector multiply or solve
 *   Level-3:  Matrix-Matrix operations, like Matrix-Matrix multiply or solve